kesslern/ascient/frontend/README.md

-# ascient-ui
+# ascient-frontend
 The frontend for ascient, providing a React UI for accessing ascient-backend.

 ## Getting Started

 ### Prerequisites
-Ascient-ui requires a recent version of Yarn and NodeJS.
+Ascient-frontend requires a recent version of Yarn and NodeJS.
 Install dependencies before running:
 ```shell
 yarn install
 ```